 If you wanted to find the greatest common divisor of two small numbers by hand, you’d probably start by factoring the two numbers.
 But as Euclid knew, you don’t have to factor two numbers before you can find the greatest common factor of the numbers.
 For large numbers, the Euclidean algorithm is orders of magnitude faster than factoring.

 Nobody has announced being able to factor a 1024 bit number yet.
-The number m and n above have four times as many bits.
+The numbers m and n above have four times as many bits.
 The largest of the RSA numbers factored so far has 768 bits.
 This was done in 2009 and took approximately two CPU millennia, i.e. around 2000 CPU years.

 Fast Euclidean algorithm